-- 3.5 Where the Reviews and Appeals Office or a Party Delivers a document or physical object, that document or object is considered to be received at the following times: - (1) if by personal delivery, at the time when it is handed over directly to the person; - (2) if by regular mail, on the fifth business day after the postmark date on the envelope; - (3) if by courier, on the third business day after the day the document or object was given to the courier; or - (4) if by electronic transmission, including e-mail and facsimile, on the same day that it was transmitted.
+- 3.5 Where the Reviews and Appeals Office or a Party Delivers a document or physical object, that document or object is considered to be received at the following times: - (1) if by personal delivery, at the time when it is handed over directly to the person; - (2) if by mail, five Business Days after the postmark date on the envelope; - (3) if by courier, on the second Business Day after the day the document or object was given to the courier; or - (4) if by electronic transmission, including e-mail and facsimile, on the same day that it was transmitted if it was transmitted no later than 4:30 p.m. on a Business Day; otherwise it is considered to be received on the next Business Day.